klemola/matiasklemola.com/content/articles/typescript-union-types.md

 - User data (once it's present)
 - An error message

-Ignoring the first option for now, let's model these possible outcomes in an union type.
+Ignoring the first option for now, let's model these possible outcomes in a union type.

 {% include_code typescript-union-types/fetch_with_union_types.ts lang:typescript lines:6-17 %}